minima-global/minidocs/docs/runanode/selectplatform/android_v9_and_up.md

 ## Next Steps

-Once your node running, you can contribute to our Testnet by testing our decentralized applications - **MiniDapps.**
+Once your node running, you can use Minima's decentralized applications - **MiniDapps.**

 Learn more about MiniDapps [here](/docs/learn/minidapps/minidappsintro) <br/>